-In Australia so far, only two GM crops are grown commercially, and these are Canola and Cottonseed.
+In Australia so far, only two GM crops are grown commercially, and these are Canola and Cotton which we eat as cottonseed oil, often labeled vegatable oil.

 There have also been study trials of GM wheat, but it has not been approved for commerical release.
 Australia may become the first country to grow GM wheat.